-Writer-director Isis Djata will be the first to tell that she is one of the last people you expect to make a mobster TV show, being an Afro-American woman and law school graduate with zero film-making experience.
+Writer-director Isis Djata will be the first to tell that she is one of the last people you would expect to make a mobster TV show, being an Afro-American woman and law school graduate with zero film-making experience.

 But after approximately two years, Djata, who also created and acted in the combined two-episode pilot, defied the odds stacked against her and brought Mob Mentality to life, as it premiered on Wednesday before a packed audience at the SVA Theather in Chelsea, Manhattan.